Recovery Curriculum 2020 - 2021

 - Provide spiritual, moral, social and cultural development

-At Avenue Primary School we are always reflecting on, reviewing and developing our curriculum to ensure that it best meets the needs of our children.
+At Avenue Primary Academy we are always reflecting on, reviewing and developing our curriculum to ensure that it best meets the needs of our children.

 The curriculum encourages success by providing opportunities for children to develop resilience and experience a sense of achievement through all subjects, including sport, music and the creative arts.
 We are committed to providing a high quality education where all children have the opportunity to achieve their full potential in a happy, caring and inclusive environment.